Ecasept/Shrek-Plymouth-Theme/README.md

 On some systems that boot very quickly, the theme might not be able to run to the end.
 See [the arch wiki](https://wiki.archlinux.org/title/plymouth#Slow_down_boot_to_show_the_full_animation) for how to fix this.

+Note: This theme will only work if your monitor is wider than it is tall.